jdmar3/inls718/syllabus/index.md

 Once you have read this syllabus in full, please <a href="mailto:john.d.martin.iii@unc.edu?=Dinosaur">click here</a> to email me a picture of a dinosaur.

 {% include syllabus-nav.html %}

+# Beginning of Semester Questionnaire

+If you have gotten this far and haven't filled out the beginning questionnaire yet, follow this link: [https://unc.az1.qualtrics.com/SE/?SID=SV_1LLrgWcsaNnYslf](https://unc.az1.qualtrics.com/SE/?SID=SV_1LLrgWcsaNnYslf).